At a glance

-Summer is a great time for your teen to build skills and explore interests.
-Structured programs can help high school students with learning and attention issues spend the summer months productively.
+Summer is a great time for teens to build skills and explore interests.
+Structured programs can help high school students who learn and think differently spend the summer months productively.

 - Outdoor adventure programs